othermedia/js-handbook/functional-programming.md

     return f;
 })();
 {% endhighlight %}

+Here `g` is the name we give to the closure---that is, the returned function `f` which now contains a reference to the `z` variable which has been bound in its environment.

 One important use of closures, outside functional programming strictly defined, is memoisation.
 For example, consider a function `fib` which calculates any